The Farmer’s Dog earns The Dog Food Advisor’s top rating of 5 stars.

 |Estimated Nutrient Content|

 The first ingredient in this recipe is turkey.
-Turkey is considered “the clean combination of flesh and skin… derived from the parts or whole carcasses of turkey”.1
+Turkey is considered “the clean combination of flesh and skin… derived from the parts or whole carcasses of turkey”.2

 Turkey is naturally rich in the ten essential amino acids required by a dog to sustain life.

-The third ingredient lists chickpeas, also known as garbanzo beans.
+The second ingredient includes chickpeas, also known as garbanzo beans.
 Like peas, beans and lentils, the chickpea is a nutritious member of the fiber-rich legume (or pulse) family of vegetables.

-The fifth ingredient is broccoli.
+The fourth ingredient is broccoli.
 Broccoli is a healthy green vegetable and a member of the kale family.
 It’s notably rich in vitamin C and fiber and numerous other nutrients.

 Like other cruciferous vegetables, broccoli is believed to provide anti-cancer benefits.

-The sixth ingredient is spinach.
-Due to its exceptional vitamin and mineral content, spinach exhibits a remarkably high nutrient Completeness Score2 of 91.
+The fifth ingredient is spinach.
+Due to its exceptional vitamin and mineral content, spinach exhibits a remarkably high nutrient Completeness Score3 of 91.